DaveBenham/VenomModules/README.md

 - **On** ***(Yellow)***: Retriggered envelopes always start from 0

 ### Retrig Mode small button
-Controls how Retrigger CV input is interpretted
+Controls how Retrigger CV input is interpreted
 - **Schmitt trigger** ***(Off, default)***: Retriggers on the leading edge of a high gate.
 The input goes high when rising above 2V, and low when falling below 0.2V.
 - **CV change start** ***(Yellow)***: Retriggers the instant a change is detected
 - **CV change end** ***(Blue)***: Retriggers when the input stops changing